PrefectHQ/prefect/docs/orchestration/concepts/cloud_hooks.md

 The phone number is the number that you want alerts to be sent to.

-The Auth Token and Account SID are on your project dashboard.
+The Auth Token and Account SID are on your Twilio project dashboard.

 <div class="add-shadow">
   <img src="/orchestration/ui/twilio-dashboard.png">